akscf/mod_curl_asr/README.md

 <p>
-  ASR module that allows to work with speech transcription tools over http. <br>
+  This module allows to work with speech-to-text tools over http. <br>
+  Available through: asr_interface, cammnad api and events. <br>
   Designed to work in tandem with <a href="https://github.com/akscf/asrd">asrd</a>
 </p>

-### Brief details about backend
+### Few words about backend
 <p>
-    The backned should sopport two http methods: <br>
+    The backend should sopport two http methods: <br>
     <ul>
 	<li><strong>POST</strong> <br>
 	    this mode is equivalent a simple upload form, there is an one special filed 'file' that contains media data, other fields are the asr custom parameters. <br>